pachyderm/docs/content/latest/enterprise/auth/authorization/_index.md

 seriesPart:
 ---

-You can use Pachyderm's Role-Based Access Control (RBAC) model to configure authorization for your users.
-Users can be assigned roles that grant certain permissions for interacting with Pachyderm's resources.
+You can use MLDM's Role-Based Access Control (RBAC) model to configure authorization for your users.
+Users can be assigned roles that grant certain permissions for interacting with MLDM's resources.

 ## Users Types